 - Present yourself professionally with a clean, creative design

-- Choose the best CV format for a paralegal
+- Choose the best resume format for a paralegal

 - Teach how to write a paralegal resume that resonates with hiring managers